onedata/onedata-documentation/docs/glossary.md

 ## Replication (data)

-A user-triggered action that changes [data distribution][] of files in order to copy data blocks to a specific [provider][].
+A user-triggered action that changes the [data distribution][] of files in order to copy data blocks to a specific [provider][].

 ## REST API

 An interface to various Onedata [services][service], accessible through the HTTPS protocol, following the RESTful API guidelines.
-You can browse Onedata REST API documentation [here][website-onedata-api].
+You can browse the Onedata REST API documentation [here][website-onedata-api].

 ## Service